 Dr. Lightfoot grew up in Toronto and spent many childhood summers with her grandparents in Bruce County.
 She obtained her degrees at the University of Toronto (B.Sc.
 (Microbiology) at Trinity College, M.Sc.
 (Microbiology), and Ph.D (Community Health , Epidemiology)).
 She was a Resident Junior Fellow at Massey College in the University of Toronto.
 After graduation, she was the Epidemiologist and Head of the Cardiac Data Centre at the Hospital for Sick Children in Toronto.
 In 1992, her family relocated to Sudbury.
 In Sudbury, she was the Senior Epidemiologist at the Northeastern Ontario Regional Cancer Centre, Division Head of Human Sciences at the Northern Ontario School of Medicine, and a previous Director and Graduate Coordinator of the doctoral program in the School of Rural and Northern Health at Laurentian University.
 Currently, she is a Full Professor in the School of Rural and Northern Health, where the Master's Program in Interdisciplinary Health and the Interdisciplinary Ph.D. in Rural and Northern Health are offered.
-She is the instructor for a graduate critical appraisal course, a master's research methods course, and a doctoral research methods course.
+She is interested in master's and doctoral students who wish to write paper-based theses.
+She has taught graduate critical appraisal and research methods courses.
 She supervises master's students in Interdisciplinary Health and doctoral students in Rural and Northern Health.
 She conducts quantitative, qualitative, and mixed methods health research, with an emphasis on occupational health.
-Her research interests include: studies of the impact of various cancers, cardiovascular, other chronic diseases, and infectious diseases on various types of northern workers and their caregivers, and their compensation and return to work experiences; occupational cohort studies of mortality and incidence; impact of chronic and infectious diseases on patients and caregivers; congential heart disease impact, patient satisfaction, and survival; identification of risk factors for various cancers; predictors of cancer survival; the impact of wildfires and evacuations on communities; factors associated with, and the impact of, travel for health care.
+Her research interests include: studies of the impact of various cancers, cardiovascular, other chronic diseases, autoimmune, and infectious diseases (including COVID-19) on patients, various types of northern workers, and their caregivers, as well as their compensation and return to work experiences; occupational cohort studies of mortality and incidence; congenital heart disease impact, patient satisfaction, and survival; identification of risk factors for various cancers; predictors of cancer survival; the impact of wildfires and evacuations on communities; factors associated with, and the impact of, travel for health care.
 When not undertaking professional duties, much time is spent with her family, including her cats and dog, enjoying the Killarney area, exercising, and reading biographies and mysteries.

 - B.Sc.
 (Microbiology)